She2024/t1w7--thursday/README.md

 - Collection of key-value pairs, mutable.
 - Each key value is unique, and the keys are used to store and retrieve values.

+## method
+pre-defined options like .pop and .result